Director of the Department of Tactical Momentum

 Mission Summary

-He is responsible for courage, confrontation, and the ethical application of kinetic force.
+He is tasked with courage, confrontation, and the ethical application of kinetic force.
+His leadership style has been described as “charismatically combustible.”

 When diplomacy fails, Mars is already halfway through building a jetpack out of the wreckage.